A Guide to Help You Budget, Save and Invest Wisely

 Which accounts should retirees tap first for income?
 That depends.
 There are taxable accounts, like a savings, money market or brokerage account.
 Then there are tax-sheltered accounts such as 401(k)s and traditional individual retirement accounts (IRAs).
 Each of these accounts allows investments to grow tax-deferred until a retiree makes a withdrawal, and then the amount is fully taxable.
 The same tax treatment goes for annuities, whether they are fixed-rate or variable-rate, if you use pretax money from an IRA or a 401(k) to purchase them.
 If you use after-tax dollars to buy annuities, then a portion of the payouts will be tax-free.

 Roth IRAs are also tax-sheltered (you paid tax on that income when you first contributed to the account) but withdrawals are tax-free after age 59 ½ or until you've held the account for five years.
-People who are over 70 ½ must take required minimum distributions (RMD) annually from qualified plans like 401(k)s and IRAs; otherwise you will pay a steep 50 percent penalty on the amount you were supposed to withdrawal.
+People who are over 70 ½ must take required minimum distributions (RMD) annually from qualified plans like 401(k)s and IRAs; otherwise you will pay a steep 50 percent penalty on the amount you were supposed to withdraw.
 That's a $5,000 penalty on withdrawal amounts of $10,000, for example.

 Generally, for those who have large 401(k) plans or IRAs, consider withdrawing money from those accounts first.